Edison Chen: Early life

 He was a student at R.C.
-Palmer Secondary School in Richmond, British Columbia and also attended Hong Kong International School.
-He was in the same tenth grade class as fellow actor Nicholas Tse.
+Palmer Secondary School in Richmond, British Columbia and also attended Hong Kong International School, where he was a classmate with Nicholas Tse.

 Chen's native language is English.
 He is also fluent in Cantonese and Mandarin, which he primarily records music in.
 He speaks conversational Japanese as a result of his early training to be a Hong Kong idol, and he knows some basic Khmer since he learnt it when portraying a Cambodian assassin in the 2006 Hong Kong movie Dog Bite Dog.

 Career

 Film

 In 1999, a talent scout approached Chen while he was clubbing with friends in Hong Kong and asked him to film a commercial.
-He was aged 19 when he was featured in Leon Lai's Citibank commercial.
+He was first featured in Leon Lai's Citibank commercial.
 In the same year, he also starred alongside Cecilia Cheung in a commemorative subway commercial.

 From then on, his career began with the Japanese film Dead or Alive 2: Birds.
 He made his Hong Kong film debut in the film Gen-Y Cops in 2000.
 He starred in many popular films including Infernal Affairs, Infernal Affairs II, Initial D, and Dog Bite Dog.
 Determined to expand his horizons to countries around the world, he also starred in the Japanese drama Under the Same Moon.
 In 2006, he made his American debut as a Hong Kong journalist in The Grudge 2.
 He was offered a small role in The Fast and the Furious: Tokyo Drift but he declined.
 His final film in Hong Kong as of 2013 is The Sniper, which was filmed before his photo scandal.

 He also filmed a cameo as a thug in The Dark Knight but because of the scandal, his role was reduced and was seen very briefly as a receptionist instead.
 Some reports states that he was originally cast to play Lau, a corrupted Chinese accountant, which was played by Chin Han.
 He made his comeback in an Asian-American film called Almost Perfect.
-On 28 October, during a fashion event in Beijing, Edison Chen announced that he would be starring in Initial D 2.
+On 28 October, during a fashion event in Beijing, Chen announced that he would be starring in Initial D 2.
 The filming of the movie was scheduled to begin in 2011 but it has been delayed indefinitely.
-In 2014, he made an brief comeback to the Hong Kong film industry in Golden Chickensss.
+In 2014, he made a brief comeback to the Hong Kong film industry in Golden Chickensss.
 After eight years of doing short roles, he is officially making a comeback to the entertainment business after he was spotted filming for Lou Ye's new project in Guangzhou in April 2016.